aidan-brushett/Brushett-et-al-2023_bighorn-sheep-lambing/README.md

 # Repository contents
 This repository contains the data and scripts corresponding to Brushett et al. (2022).

-File 1.
+**Scripts:**

+_Script 2_.
 Script for fitting and visualizing hidden Markov models.

-File 2.
-Script for fitting and visualizing latent selection difference and resource selection functions.
+_Script 3._ Script for fitting and visualizing latent selection difference and resource selection functions.

+**Data:**

+_BHS-female_inferred-parturition-sites.csv:_ used to se the 'breakpoint' for partitioning LSD data.

+_validated-parturient-sheep.csv:_ reproductive information for sheep that did lamb

+_validated-nonparturient-sheep.csv:_ reproductive information for sheep that did not lamb

+**_Full dataset:_** rasters and GPS collar data are available at https://drive.google.com/drive/folders/13xHLmI69ztr9NhsLMF7ml-L7KxcrmvHN?usp=sharing